Kong/docs.konghq.com/app/_includes/md/konnect/generic-sso.md

 1. Enter the **Metadata URL** from your IdP in the **IDP Metadata URL** field.

 {% if include.desc == "Konnect Org" %}
-1. In the **Login Path** field, enter the unique string that matches the one in your IdP.
+1. In the **Login Path** field, enter a unique string that will be used in the URL your users use to log in.
 For example: `examplepath`.

-   {{site.konnect_short_name}} uses this string to generate a custom login URL for your organization.

    Requirements:
     * The path must be unique across all {{site.konnect_short_name}} organizations.